 q5.9 Force of arms “when one is unable to censure the act by oneself and requires the armed assistance of others”.

-r2.2 “Slander means to mention anything concerning a person that he would dislike” [ie truth is no defence].
+r2.2 “Slander means to mention anything concerning a person that he would dislike”.

 r8.2 “Speaking is a means to achieve objectives.
 If a praiseworthy aim is attainable through both telling the truth and lying, it is unlawful to accomplish through lying because there is no need for it.
 When it is possible to achieve such an aim by lying but not by telling the truth, it is permissible to lie if attaining the goal is permissible and obligatory to lie if the goal is obligatory”.